factorhouse/slipway/README.md

 ### [ns: slipway.compression](src/slipway/compression.clj)

 Configured within a handler, enables compression for that handler.
-Is enabled with `:gzip` compression by default
+Is enabled with `:gzip` compression by default.

 #### slipway.compression configuration